deepin-community/suitesparse/README.md

     Mongoose    graph partitioning.
                 authors: Nuri Yeralan, Scott Kolodziej, William Hager, Tim Davis

-    CHOLMOD/SuiteSparse_metis: a modified version of METIS, embedded into the CHOLMOD library.
-See the README.txt files for details.  author: George Karypis.
-This is a slightly modified copy included with SuiteSparse via the open-source license provided by George Karypis.
-SuiteSparse cannot use an unmodified copy METIS.
+    metis-5.1.0 a modified version of METIS.
+See the README.txt files for details.
+                author: George Karypis; not an integral component of SuiteSparse, however.
+This is just a copy included with SuiteSparse via the open-source license provided by George Karypis

     RBio        read/write sparse matrices in Rutherford/Boeing format
                 author: Tim Davis